qutang/mhealth-storage-format/sensor-format.md

 1. `HEADER_TIME_STAMP` is **required** to be the first column.

 2. Other column names are in UPPERCASE style, separated by `_`, allowed characters: *alphabets* and *digits*.

+3. If containing multiple participants, the second column should be `PARTICIPANT_ID`.

 {% common %}
 #### Examples